-20D.18 In 1885 he was listed as an owner of Ohinemuri No. 10.19 In 1885, he and Ema inherited their father's interests in Okauia No. 4, Waiharakeke West No. 2, and Hungahunga No. 2, all near Matamata.20 He immediately arranged that their interest be cut out of Waiharakeke West No. 2.
-They obtained just over 51 acres going south from the mouth of the Maungapukuhea Stream on the Waihou River; the southern part was swamp, the northern 'dry and good'.21 Not till 1897 did he and Ema inherit Aroha Block XII Section 48 from their father.22 Rewi's attempt to succeed his father in Te Kapua in 1896 was sabotaged by his brother Ranapia stating that Mokena had not been an owner.23
+Aroha enabled him to be enrolled, as David Morgan, on the electoral roll.
+18 Five years later he became an owner of Maurihoro and Ohinemuri No. 20D.
+19 In 1885 he was listed as an owner of Ohinemuri No. 10.
+20 In 1885, he and Ema inherited their father's interests in Okauia No. 4, Waiharakeke West No. 2, and Hungahunga No. 2, all near Matamata.
+21 He immediately arranged that their interest be cut out of Waiharakeke West No. 2.
+They obtained just over 51 acres going south from the mouth of the Maungapukuhea Stream on the Waihou River; the southern part was swamp, the northern 'dry and good'.
+22 Not till 1897 did he and Ema inherit Aroha Block XII Section 48 from their father.
+23 Rewi's attempt to succeed his father in Te Kapua in 1896 was sabotaged by his brother Ranapia stating that Mokena had not been an owner.
+24

-In 1889 he was granted one share in Komata North No. 1B, one of the 36 shares in Ohinemuri No. 20, and became an owner of Te Arawhakapekakepa.24 He received the interest in Ohinemuri No. 20 through acting as clerk for claimants in the court.25 Having land at Komata meant that he received compensation in 1893 when the railway line was built across it.26 The following year he became an owner of Awaiti No. 1.27
+In 1889 he was granted one share in Komata North No. 1B, one of the 36 shares in Ohinemuri No. 20, and became an owner of Te Arawhakapekakepa.25 He received the interest in Ohinemuri No. 20 through acting as clerk for claimants in the court.26 Having land at Komata meant that he received compensation in 1893 when the railway line was built across it.27 The following year he became an owner of Awaiti No. 1.28

 In 1901 he objected to his wife's sale, two years previously, of Te Komata North No. 1B No. 3 for £12.
 He gave details of their marital disharmony and what he alleged was her being bullied by others, and said he would not have sold for less than £25.
 She did not, as she claimed, own much land.
 'My wife has never lived on the land.
-She got the land thro' me, as payt for my services as clerk' in the court.28 In response, Hoera Tareranui deposed that Rewi's wife had asked him to buy the land for £12, which he paid; when she afterwards asked for another £7 he paid £4.29 Rewi was unwilling to call his wife as a witness, but when she was called by the
+She got the land thro' me, as payt for my services as clerk' in the court.29 He claimed 'that his wife was out of her mind when she signed, and also that she was compelled to sign